FlexMeasures/flexmeasures/documentation/dev/api.rst

 In the guide we're assuming the new version is ``v1.1``.

 Whether we need a new API version or not, doesn't have a clear set of rules yet.
-Certainly backward-incopatible changes should require one, but as you'll see, there is also certain iverhead in creating a new version, so a careful trade-off is advised.
+Certainly backward-incompatible changes should require one, but as you'll see, there is also certain overhead in creating a new version, so a careful trade-off is advised.

 .. note:: For the rest of this guide we'll assume your new API version is ``v1_1``.